by plane

 by helicopter

-Barbuda Express has 56 seats and costs EC$270/$100 USD return.
-It’s much better to book in advance and you will then be contacted if anything (such as the weather) changes.
-There are occasional local shopping days when there are two trips per day (and special price offers) so that we can go and come back in one day, without having to stay overnight.
-Typhoon and Leeward Express are primarily cargo boats with some seating for passengers.
-They can carry vehicles (but not for day trips) and can off-load large items by crane.They may leave from Crabbes Peninsula and/or from St John’s.
-For info on all their schedules and to book using what’s app, see the web site at www.barbudaexpress.com and look at their Facebook page for last minute info.
-For reservations call + 268 764-2291 or e-mail [email protected].
-For larger cargo contact Greg himself on +268 764-2689
+They can ocassionally carry vehicles (but not for day trips) and can off-load large items by crane.They may leave from Crabbes Peninsula and/or from St John’s.
+For info on all three of their schedules and to book using what’s app, see the web site at www.barbudaexpress.com and look at their Facebook page for last minute info.
+For reservations call + 268 764-2291 or e-mail info@barbudaexpress.com.

 sending other cargo or freight